0xPolygon/polygon-docs/docs/security/smartcontracts.md

-Polygon Labs follows the following approach in regards to smart contract security.
+Polygon Labs takes the following approach in regards to smart contract security.

 ## Secure Coding Guidelines
 Smart contract codebases must be organized, readable, and understandable across multiple developers and project phases.